 Jennifer van der Kleut

-A roundup of some of the biggest headlines to come out of the driverless and connected-car worlds over the past week:
+A roundup of recent headlines to come out of the driverless and connected-car industry this week: